 Disney has not yet announced the hours of operation for Space 220.
-We also don’t know which meals it will be open for and if it will serve Breakfast, Lunch and Dinner.
+However from a recent Epcot guide map update, we do know it will be open for Breakfast, Lunch and Dinner.

-My initial guess without any insider information is that they will serve all three meals per day at the new space restaurant.
+This confirms our original suspicion that the new space restaurant would serve all three meals per day.
 Disney is betting on Space 220 to be a huge success.
 They are investing tons of money into new technology to make this dining location the next “must-get reservation” in Disney World.

 If the public likes it and Space 220 turns out to be a success like Be Our Guest for example, they will fill tables from the time Epcot opens till closing.
 That’s why I think it makes sense to serve all three meals.